objecthub/swift-numberkit/README.md

 ## BigInt

-`BigInt` objects are immutable, signed, arbitrary-precision integers that can be used as a drop-in replacement for the existing integer types of Swift 3.
+`BigInt` objects are immutable, signed, arbitrary-precision integers that can be used as a drop-in replacement for the existing binary integer types of Swift 4.
 Struct `BigInt` defines all the standard arithmetic integer operations and implements the corresponding protocols defined in the standard library.